-* ‘Conversations with Friends’ by Sally Rooney is about two uni students- Bobbi and Frances- who write and perform poetry, mixing with literary, artsy types and very much fitting into the type cast of “artsy” students.
+‘Conversations with Friends’ by Sally Rooney is about two university students- Bobbi and Frances- who write and perform poetry, mixing with literary, artsy types and very much fitting into the type cast of “artsy” students.

 As well as conversing with fellow literature students, the two girls also spend time with people from the art and publishing world.

 Early on in the book, Bobbi and Frances meet Nick and Melissa, a dysfunctional thirty-something married couple.
-With her foot in the publishing world, Melissa is a valuable contact for Bobbi and Frances, and she decides to publish a profile on the girls, inviting them into her circle and even inviting them on holiday to France later in the book.
+With her foot in the publishing world, Melissa is a valuable contact for Bobbi and Frances, and she decides to publish a profile on the girls.
+She invites them into her circle and even invites them on holiday to France later in the book.
 Melissa and Nick represent an artsy, rich class of people.
 In short, they are all incredibly pretentious.

 The girls gradually start to visit Melissa and Nick more and more, with Melissa and Bobbi really connecting.
 And soon, it becomes clear that Frances and Nick have some sort of connection, despite the wide age gap, and they start up a secret emailing relationship.

-As an actor, Nick is (predictably) “unpredictable”, but it becomes clear that Melissa and Nick are unhappy in their relationship and it’s not long before Frances and Nick move from an intellectual online relationship, to an illicit affair.
+As an actor, Nick is (predictably) “unpredictable”, and it soon becomes clear that Melissa and Nick are unhappy in their relationship- and it’s not long before Frances and Nick move from an intellectual online relationship to an illicit affair.

 The book centres on Nick and Frances’ affair, and her feelings about it, as the book is narrated from her point of view.
 She has previously only slept with women (Bobbi is her ex-girlfriend), and she has conflicted feelings about sex with Nick and where she stands with him.
 It soon becomes clear to Frances that she’s falling for Nick, and so the book explores how she feels about him, and her intense intellectual and emotional jealousy for Melissa.

 I’ll be honest, a lot of things about this book annoyed me.
-I didn’t think the characters were very captivating.
+In particular, I didn’t think the characters were very captivating.